Raanaji/myblog/_data/featured/aesthetics/glasgowcentral.md

 mockup:
 thumbnail:
 date: 2019-03-20
-name: The aesthetics of Glasgow city centre
+name: The aesthetics of Glasgow city centre - Initial Impressions
 title: Glasgow city centre - An impressive sprawling edifice of engineering
 category: History & Architecture
 description: 'A peek into the architectural subtlety of the Glasgow city centre.'